WomenInLinux/RHCSA_TO_Infrastructure/README.md

 # How to get the bag
 4. Interview Questions and techniques
 ```
    a.
-How to deal with recuriters?
+How to interact with recuriters?
    b.
 How to sell yourself before they call you?
    c.
 Sponsorship vs Mentorship, what is it?
    d.
 Are you really that good?